vatlab/vat-docs/content/install/_index.md

 +++

-# Installing variant tools
+### 1.Installing variant tools

-variant tools / variant association tools is available on Mac OSX, and posix systems such as Linux, Unix and Solaris.
+Variant Tools / Variant Association Tools is available on Mac OSX, and posix systems such as Linux, Unix and Solaris.
 It is distributed under a [GNU Public License (V3)][2], which means that you are free to use, change, and share this software.
 Due to the nature of next-gen sequencing data, a reasonably powerful machine is needed to use this tool for real-world applications.

-### Compile from source if you have a standard Python installation
+#### 1.1 Compile from source if you have a standard Python installation

 If you have a standard Python installation (Python 2.7.1 or Python 3.3 or higher), you can install variant tools using command `pip`